qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Form Object
 ===========
-We have already covered most parts of form handling.
-But one thing we spared out completely until now is layouting the form items.
-Thats where the ``qx.ui.form.Form`` comes in play.
+We've already covered most parts of form handling.
+But one thing we've left out completely until now is layouting the form items.
+Thats where the ``qx.ui.form.Form`` widget comes into play.

 .. _pages/gui_toolkit/ui_form_handling#what_is_it:

 What is it?
 -----------
-The qooxdoo form is a object, which includes three main parts.
+The qooxdoo form is an object which includes three main parts.

 * :ref:`Validation <pages/gui_toolkit/ui_form_handling#validation>` using the ``qx.ui.form.validation.Manager`` class
 * :ref:`Resetting <pages/gui_toolkit/ui_form_handling#resetting>` using the ``qx.ui.form.Resetter`` class